pokyah/minimal-mistakes/_posts/2018-03-14-Quickly-publish-your-R-interactive-data-visualization-tools-with-github pages.md

 ### Publish it online using gh-pages !

-Head back to your terminal (opened in your `myoutputs` folder) and save and publish your work to Github :
+Head back to your terminal (opened in your `myoutputs` folder) and save and publish your work to Github.

 ```bash
 $ git add .